(Satan, fallen angel – Gustave Dore, illustration in Milton’s epic poem Paradise Lost – Source)

 What and who are Demons?
 Fallen angels or Gods?

 Even though many centuries have past since the first contacts that humans had with demons, their origins aren’t certain not even today .
-The most plausible theory and most accepted by the people is that Demons have been initially angels who declined from their holy essence.
+The most accepted theological theory is that Demons have been initially angels who declined from their holy essence, however the history of religions as a scientific method of research has shown many of them being gods borrowed from older religions.

 Also, it is not obligatory that Demons have been initially angels – a good example in this case is Lilith who was initially human but now she is considered to be a Demon.